-All storm or surface waters reaching the subdivision must be collected by a storm drain system designed to prevent standing or flooding waters and conveyed to an existing storm drain system or natural watercourse as approved by the Director of Public Works.
-Minimum design criteria for storm drain capacity shall be that of a one-in-ten year storm.
+All storm or surface waters reaching the subdivision must be collected by a storm drain or infiltration system designed to prevent longstanding or flooding waters and where appropriate conveyed to an existing storm drain system or natural watercourse as approved by the Director of Public Works.
+Minimum design criteria for storm drain capacity shall be that of a one-in-ten year storm or a one-in-one hundred year storm if in a FEMA flood zone.
 Design criteria for a storm of greater magnitude may be required if determined to be necessary by the Director of Public Works for the proposed system to be compatible with related existing and/or planned storm drain facilities.
-Easements for storm drain purposes shall be a minimum of ten (10) feet in width.
+Easements for storm drain purposes shall be a minimum of ten (10) feet in width and adequate to provide for future maintenance.
 The storm drain system shall provide for the protection of adjacent properties that would be adversely affected by any increase in runoff attributed to result in no net increase in runoff from the subdivision.
 Off-site storm drain improvements may be necessary to satisfy this requirement.